-Whether regaling tales from a recent international bike tour, or engaging in passionate debate at a town hall meeting, people have a lot to say when it comes to e-bikes.
+Whether regaling friends with tales from a recent international bike tour, or engaging in passionate debate at a town hall meeting, people have a lot to say about to e-bikes.
 We’re no exception: We love sharing success stories of passing progressive, three-class e-bike laws in new states (eleven and counting!), and describing how e-bikes have changed the lives of many riders we know.

 We want to share some of our favorite — and most buzzworthy — stories of the year.
 Did we miss something that should be on the list?
 Let us know in the comments below.